depeche-py/depeche-db/docs/concepts/subscriptions.md

 The order of steps 3c and 3d makes this a "at least once" delivery system, because the message is processed before the new position is recorded.

+## Start point

+When a subscription run for the first time, it decide where it should start consuming messages.
+Three options exist:

+* Beginning of the aggregated stream (default)
+* Next message: Start at the first message that is appended to the stream after the subscription started
+* Point in time: Start at messages with a message time greater or equal a given datetime.

 ## Services required by subscriptions

 A subscription requires two services provided to it: